DCalhas/eeg_to_fmri/blog/EEG_fMRI.md

 with open(str(Path.home())+"/eeg_to_fmri/na_models_fmri/na_specification_2", "rb") as f:
 	na_specification_fmri = pickle.load(f)
 ```

+Note that both the ```eeg_to_fmri.parameters``` and the neural architectures' specification were obtained after exhaustive automatic searches.
+For the first, the Bayesian optimization algorithm was used and for the second the automatic neural architecture generation algorithm ([paper](https://openreview.net/forum?id=TCvkaP15O7e)).

 With these parameters, we can finally build the model and setup the optimizer, loss, training set and test set: